American Conference (NCAA): Added stability

 The American took a number of steps to stabilize the conference after the departure of UConn.
 The first move was the addition of Old Dominion University as an affiliate member in women's lacrosse for the 2020–21 season.
-Old Dominion was previously added to The American for women's rowing beginning in the 2018–19 season.
+Old Dominion was previously added to the American for women's rowing beginning in the 2018–19 season.

-The American moved their headquarters from Providence, Rhode Island to Irving, Texas.
+The American moved its headquarters from Providence, Rhode Island to Irving, Texas.
 This was a planned move, to better centralize the conference offices with the member schools.
 Irving is in the Dallas–Fort Worth metroplex, which is also home to the headquarters of the Big 12 Conference, College Football Playoff, and the National Football Foundation.
 The conference also moved the men's basketball tournament to the region, to be played at the new Dickies Arena until 2022.

 In the wake of the COVID-19 pandemic, some member schools have eliminated sports due to budget constraints.
 The University of Cincinnati eliminated its men's soccer program while East Carolina University canceled men and women's swimming and diving teams and tennis teams.
 Women's rowing member San Diego State University dropped that sport effective with the end of the 2020–21 season.